z3ntu/RazerGenie/README.md

 ## How to compile
 This is a quick and easy way to test the RazerGenie without installing it or to test the master branch.
 ```
-meson builddir
+meson setup builddir
-ninja -C builddir
+meson compile -C builddir
 ./builddir/src/razergenie
-# You could install it with 'ninja install' but that's not recommended
+# You could install it with 'meson install -C builddir' but that's not
-# as the installation prefix has to be adjusted and files can get left
+# recommended # as the installation prefix has to be adjusted and files can
-# in the filesystem (use a distribution package, if available!).
+# get left in the filesystem.
+# Use the package from your package manager whenever possible!
 ```

 ## Bugs